IWRF Asia-Oceania Championship

 The IWRF Asia-Oceania Championship or IWRF Asia-Oceania Zone Championship is the Asian-Oceanian wheelchair rugby championships that take place every two years between national teams of the continents.
 The Asia-Oceania Championship is also a qualifying tournament for the IWRF World Championships and the Paralympic Games.

 Before 2009 the tournament was known as the Oceania Championship.
 The first Oceania Championship was held in 2001.

-Due to the lack of another teams in Africa, the South Africa is also competing in this championship.
-Canada was part of the tournament in 2007, but is since 2009 part of the IWRF Americas Championship.
+Due to the lack of other teams in Africa, the South African national team also competes in the Asia-Oceania championship.
+Canada was part of the tournament in 2007, but has been part of the IWRF Americas Championship since 2009.